DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/father_donavich.md

 ---

 ## Arc Through the Campaign
-**Month 1, Week 2:** He is broken.
+**Module 1, Session 2:** He is broken.
 He refuses to let Doru be destroyed (at first).
 With the party's compassion, he may allow it — or the party may cure Doru by other means.

 **If Doru is destroyed:** Donavich grieves through Act II.
 He begins rebuilding his faith in Act III — slowly, quietly.
 By Act IV he is present at the war council in spirit (he defends the church), and when the dawn comes, he is on his knees in the churchyard.